 High street stores are generally closed on Sundays, with a few exceptions throughout the year.
 These are certain Sundays around Easter, Christmas, New Year’s Eve and the first Sunday of each sales season.
 Suggested opening hours for those dates are from 11.00 to 18.00.

-As for whether Athens supermarkets are open on Sundays, again, the answer is no. Some, but not all, of the bigger supermarket chains open on the Sundays listed above.
+Supermarkets in Athens are also closed on Sunday.
+This includes the sprawling Varvakios food market.
+Some, but not all, of the bigger supermarket chains open on certain Sundays of the year.

 However, if you need some groceries, don’t worry.
 You will generally find that smaller markets and corner shops are open on Sundays.
-In addition, there will always be a kiosk which is walking distance from where you are staying.
+In addition, there will always be a kiosk at walking distance from your hotel.